NeCTAR-RC/ResOsTrainTheTrainer/README.md

 The trainers are preparing to deliver the [NeCTAR cloud lessons](https://github.com/resbaz/nectar-cloud-lessons).

+It is assumed that the trainers recieving this training

 ## Git

 If you check this repository out be aware that it uses Git submodules to manage the reveal.js dependency.